CDRMV/Future-Battlefield-Pack-Infantry-Warfare/README.md

 Todos before first Release:
 - New Models for the UEF Infantry.
-- Complete the Infantry Classes for the all Factions
+- Complete the Infantry Classes for all Factions
 - Add new Buildings like Barracks, Infantry Defenses, Bunkers and more
 - Add AI Support and Icons
 - Balance